POS System vs Cash Register: Why Most Businesses Need a POS

 A cash register is a simple solution that focuses mostly on cash management and sales tracking.
 It doesn’t include features for back-end management, such as inventory or purchasing management.
 You can assign employees sign-on codes to track sales by employee, but usually there are no time-tracking or payroll features.

-Some of the higher-end cash registers let you customize your receipt, so you can add a thank-you note to the bottom of each receipt.
+Some of the higher-end cash registers let you customize receipts, so you can add a thank-you note to the bottom of each receipt.
 This also gives you the chance to offer a coupon or discount.
 You can’t track customers or implement a loyalty program through a basic cash register, though.

 The software that runs a POS system is much more robust and usually includes numerous features to help you manage the back end of your retail shop or restaurant.
 Integrated inventory can help you track your stock—with each sale, your POS system updates the inventory, so you always know what you have on hand.